wengflow/rpg_esim/README.md

    - Model junction leakage, which increases the rate of ON events and decreases the rate of OFF events
    - Modify the pixel-to-pixel contrast threshold variation model to be time-independent
    - Merge `feature/color` branch to support color event cameras
+   - Model dark current
+   - Accurately model the band-limiting behavior of the pixel with a 5th-order Non-Linear Time-Invariant (NLTI) Low-Pass Filter (LPF)
 2. Rendering engine
    - Support [Blender](https://www.blender.org) as a rendering engine
    - Support [Unreal Engine](https://www.unrealengine.com) 4.27.2 with a modified [UnrealCV](https://unrealcv.org/) plugin